beffyd/gardening-project/README.md

 On these pages the features are:
 - a navigation bar
 - social media links that are accessible by clicking the relevant icons
-- a table of prices to view
-- a map to find the business in person

 ## **The home page**

-The home page has a brief history of Stu's Gardening and an image displaying what Stu does day to day.
+The home page has a brief history of Stu's Gardening and an image above the bio of the kind of work the company does.

 ## **The Prices Page**

-The prices page allows users to see what starting price the job they need doing is.
+The prices page has a table of jobs that allows users to see what the starting price of the job they need doing is.

 ## **Contact**

-The contact page shows a map of the shop and also has a telephone number and email address for the customer.
+The contact page shows a map of the shop and also has a telephone number and address for the customer if they need to visit the business in person.

 # Accessibility